Thanos (Marvel Cinematic Universe): Balancing the universe

 Thanos, driven by his belief that the universe must be balanced by eliminating half of its population, embarks on conquests involving the killing of half of the planets' populations, becoming feared and powerful while taking control of various armies.
-He forges alliances with the Other and Ronan the Accuser, and adopts orphan children from planets he invades, including Gamora and Nebula, considering the former to be his favorite.
-Eventually, he decides to obtain the Infinity Stones after realizing he could use them to wipe out half of the life in the universe.
+He forges alliances with the Other and Ronan the Accuser, and adopts orphan children from worlds he invades, including Gamora and Nebula, considering the former to be his favorite.
+Eventually, he decides to obtain the Infinity Stones after realizing he could use them to wipe out half of all life in the universe.
 He obtains the Mind Stone and places it in a scepter.

 In 2012, Thanos directs the Other to form an alliance with Loki.
 Thanos provides Loki with the scepter and a Chitauri army to obtain the Space Stone within the Tesseract by conquering Earth.
 Following Loki's defeat by the Avengers and the loss of the Mind Stone, the Other reports the failed attack to Thanos.
 In 2014, Thanos locates the Power Stone and sends Ronan, Gamora, and Nebula to retrieve it.
 However, they betray him: Gamora joins the Guardians of the Galaxy, Ronan obtains the Power Stone and resolves to kill Thanos after destroying Xandar, while Nebula allies with Ronan.
 The Guardians of the Galaxy defeat Ronan and leave the Power Stone with the Nova Corps.
 In 2015, Thanos arrives on Nidavellir and forces the native Dwarves to forge the Infinity Gauntlet to hold all six Stones, planning to collect them himself.